zafar-saleem/timeoff-server/README.md

 ![Video](screenshots/timeoff-setup.gif)

-Note: Don't forget to setup database before following above video to setup this project.
+**Note**: Don't forget to setup database before following above video to setup this project.

 ## Database
 This project requires setting up your own database on your machine.
 Please follow below links.